marioortizmanero/speedbumpapp.com/content/en/blog/wrong-marketing/index.md

 * Product Hunt: unexpectedly, SpeedBump ended up seventh on March 4!
 Very stressful, but no regrets.
 I did expect more traffic on the site and less spam in my inbox.
 Maybe top 5 would have been better for that.
 It's also very US-focused, but I guess it helps with the SEO and to get some validation.
 It added ~1 point in domain ranking.
 * YouTube Shorts has worked pretty well.
 It just takes much more time than TikTok to get some views.

+I've gone from "website authority" of 0.7 to 2.4.

 ## Failure

 * Reddit users are incredibly skeptical of promotions, even if they're in the subreddit's interest.
 * Is anyone actually using IndieHackers?
 I'll consider myself lucky if I get more than 3 votes.
 * On X, Mastodon, BlueSky, and Instagram, you need some initial followers to get traction.
-I haven't found out how to do it properly on Instagram yet, but Communities on Twitter have helped me go from 0 likes to 1.
+I haven't found out how to do it properly on Instagram yet, but Communities on Twitter have helped me go from 0 likes to 1 (I had to get the app instead of the browser).
 * Hacker News is hard because your post is given only a couple minutes to gain traction.
 It's also strictly English-speaking and US-centered.
 So far, they're too serious for this app.

+Does anyone even use hashtags anymore?